torproject/onionbalance/docs/v2/in-depth.rst

 You want to run:

-- one or more OnionBalance processes, to perform load balancing, on hosts named ``obhost1``, ``obhost2``.
+- one or more Onionbalance processes, to perform load balancing, on hosts named ``obhost1``, ``obhost2``.
 - two or more Tor processes, to run the Onion Services, on hosts named ``torhost1``, ``torhost2``.